 There’s no shortage of accommodation in and around Worthing.
 The Burlington Hotel, set within a Victorian house on the promenade, is the town’s oldest hotel, reputedly visited by Oscar Wilde and Charles Dickens.
-Just along the promenade, the family run Marine View Guest House has sea views for those on a budget, plus a secure garage for storing watersports equipment.
+Just along the promenade, the family run Marine View Guest House has sea views and the added advantage of a secure garage for storing watersports equipment.
 For longer stays, Gallops Farm Holiday Cottages offer self-catering set-ups on a family run farm in the peaceful South Downs, just five miles north of Worthing.

-In Lancing, Beach Green Hotel is an affordable option with a restaurant, bar and beer garden, whilst Amberley House Holiday Cottages have plenty of charming self-catering cottages dotted along the coast.
+In Lancing, Beach Green Hotel is close to the beach with a restaurant, bar and beer garden, whilst Amberley House Holiday Cottages have plenty of charming self-catering cottages dotted along the coast.